 Charles Sturt University’s relationship with business and industry may be to share physical space or equipment; to encourage collaborative teaching and research projects, to incubate or support new companies; or to provide real-world learning opportunities for students or recent graduates.

 Charles Sturt University, like other educational institutions, contributes to the local economy.
 We do this directly; through the procurement of local products and services, or indirectly; by strengthening the local workforce through skills development.
 You can support this by using (and encouraging others to use) local businesses and services.

 This framework was benchmarked with Business and Industry Interface on 7 September 2016.
 The below graph illustrates our progress towards best practice across the eight (8) activity areas.
-The orange bars reaching four (4) highlight best practice and the lower bars in blue indicate Charles Sturt University’s current baseline ratings.
+The green bars reaching four (4) highlight best practice and the lower bars in blue indicate Charles Sturt University’s current baseline ratings.